HUAVCJJ/HUAVCJJ/README.md

 - 👋 Hi, I’m Uchiyama Kenichi
 - 🌱 I'm learning programming
-- 👀 I'm interested in Go, JavaScript, and Python.
+- 👀 I'm interested in Go and Python.
 - 💞 I want to learn more about backend programming.

 <!---